imalikov/pine_script_docs/source/Editor_release_notes.rst

 ``Ctrl + Backspace`` or ``Ctrl + Delete`` used to remove the word to the left and right, respectively, but now there are no matching keyboard shortcuts in the new editor.

 The multi-cursor feature that can be accessed on either editor using ``Ctrl + Alt + (Up or Down)`` won't work correctly on lines that use a color swatch.

+``Ctrl + Delete`` used to first delete any space between the cursor and the word to the right and you would have to use this combo again to delete the word to the right.
+In the new editor, the space and the word are deleted the first time.

+The added functionality of the new editor will sometimes cause it to take more time to respond compared to the previous editor.